Kurganets-25: Armament

 The Kurganets-25 IFV features the Bumerang-BM remote control turret with its 2A42 30 mm autocannon, a 7.62 mm coaxial PKT machine gun and a bank of two Kornet-EM anti-tank guided missiles on either side.
 The Kurganets-25 APC variant has a 12.7 mm MG RWS instead of the Bumerang-BM turret.

 An SPAAG version with a 57 mm autocannon and a Kurganets-25 SPG with a 125 mm are planned.

 Mobility

 The Kurganets-25 weighs 25 tonnes.
 This allows the Kurganets-25 to be light enough to be mobile on water.
 The maximum speed of the vehicle is 80 km/h on land and 10 km/h on water.
 Both the IFV and APC variants have a front-mounted 800 hp engine.

 Protection

 The Kurganets-25 IFV has 360-degree coverage from its active protection system launcher tubes.
-This APS is smaller than the one found on the T-14 Armata and T-15, but like the T-15, it is attached close the top of the hull.
+This APS is smaller than the one found on the T-14 Armata and T-15, but like the T-15, it is attached close to the top of the hull.
 A two-part projectile detection system is placed on various places on the hull and turret.
 The Kurganets-25 APC variant, when revealed in the 2015 Moscow Victory Day Parade, had a scaled down APS system which was mounted only on the turret with none on the hull.